Amelia Bedelia (book)

-Amelia Bedelia is the first book in the popular Amelia Bedelia children's picture book series about a housekeeper who takes her instructions literally.
+Amelia Bedelia is the first book in the Amelia Bedelia children's picture book series about a housekeeper who takes her instructions literally.
 It was written by Peggy Parish, illustrated by Fritz Siebel, and published by Harper and Row in 1963.
 The idea for the book came from a former housekeeper as well as Peggy's third-grade students at the Dalton School in Manhattan who tended to confuse vocabulary, often with comic results.
 Over 35 million copies of books in the series have been sold.
 2013 marked the book's 50th anniversary and commemorated its popularity with the publication of a new line of Amelia Bedelia books.

 Background

 There are a few ideas about the inspiration for Amelia Bedelia.
 In an interview, Peggy Parish's nephew, Herman Parish, mentioned that the inspiration for Amelia Bedelia was Peggy herself, as she often took things literally.
 Peggy also drew inspiration from the third graders she taught, observing how her students sometimes struggled to interpret instructions that could be misunderstood when taken at face value.

 Regarding why Peggy Parish chose to make Amelia Bedelia a housekeeper, Herman shared a story he learned from one of her cousins.
 Peggy often visited her grandparents, Mr. and Mrs. Rogers, in Manning, South Carolina, where she played with her cousins and enjoyed Sunday dinners.
-The Rogers household included both a cook and a housekeeper, as well as a younger housekeeper whose primary job was to look after the children because she wasn't skilled at housework.
-Peggy's cousin recalled a memorable incident when this young housekeeper had to fill in for the older one.
+The Rogers household included both a cook and a housekeeper, as well as a younger housekeeper whose primary job was to look after the children because she was not skilled at housework.
+Peggy's cousin recalled an incident when this young housekeeper had to fill in for the older one.
 When Mrs. Rogers instructed her to "sweep around the room," she took the instruction literally, sweeping only the edges and leaving the center untouched.

 In a 2013 interview, Herman Parish recalls how his aunt created Amelia Bedelia's character because of the need to target children of a certain age when they are both interested in reading and able to use their imagination without restraint.
 Herman Parish references this same idea in another interview about Amelia Bedelia, noting the importance of incorporating imagination and fun into books to engage children readers.